-A lead is an unqualified contact, while a lead is a qualified contact who has gone through the sales process.
-To convert a potential customer into a potential customer, guide them through the sales qualification process to assess if your company's products or services are the right solution to their problem.
+When it comes to sales and marketing, leads and prospects are two distinct categories of people that require different types of communication.
+A lead is an unqualified contact, while a prospect is a qualified contact who has gone through the sales process.
+To convert a potential customer into a prospect, you must guide them through the sales qualification process to assess if your company's products or services are the right solution for their problem.
 The main difference between a lead and a prospect is that your prospect has gone beyond one-way communication and has now interacted with you.
 This two-way communication suggests that the potential customer has real potential to buy from your company.

+This is when the potential customer becomes a sales prospect.
+Communication with leads consists of generating knowledge and interest in your offer.
+Communication with prospects consists of turning interest into a relationship and transferring that relationship to the sales funnel.
 A lead is essentially a potential customer who has been qualified and considered worthy of an interaction or sales reach.
-The differences between a sales lead and a sales opportunity are similar to those between a potential customer and a potential customer, but more pronounced.
+The differences between a sales lead and a sales opportunity are similar to those between a potential customer and a prospect, but more pronounced.
 A sales opportunity is even further along in the sales process and has the greatest potential to become a customer.
-In other words, an opportunity is an additional qualified prospect.

-If your sales team researches that potential customer and discovers that they are exactly the type of customer that best suits your product or service, you can now say that they are a potential customer because the sales department has considered them worthy of being contacted. .
+Imagine that you called one of your potential customers and received good advice, which could be the story you were looking for.
+If your sales team researches that potential customer and discovers that they are exactly the type of customer that best suits your product or service, you can now say that they are a prospect because the sales department has considered them worthy of being contacted.